 Idées de menus des fêtes équilibrés

-The year-end holidays are approaching, and it will soon be time to prepare the festive menu.
-Many would like to offer a healthy meal without sacrificing the pleasure of tasting, but don't know where to start.
+The end-of-year holidays are approaching, and it will soon be time to prepare the holiday menu.
+Many would like to offer a healthy meal without sacrificing the pleasure of tasting, but don’t know where to start.
 In this article, you will find tips for creating a balanced holiday menu as well as three menu suggestions for your New Year's Eve dinner.

 What is a balanced holiday menu?